darthdemono/UltimateRedist/README.md

 ---

-## Why UltimateRedistribution?
+## Why UltimateRedist?

 As a tech enthusiast, reinstalling Windows often means rebuilding your development and gaming environment from scratch.
 Keeping track of and updating every individual redistributable—from VC++ runtimes and .NET to DirectX, XNA, and beyond—can be a hassle.
-UltimateRedistribution simplifies this process by automating the installation of every required component through Winget, so you can focus on what matters.
+UltimateRedist simplifies this process by automating the installation of every required component through Winget, so you can focus on what matters.

 ### Why Install Winget?
 Winget is an excellent package manager that streamlines software installation.
 However, the traditional method of installing Winget is bugged, which is why this project employs a workaround to install Winget dependencies and the package manager itself.